Aspen man’s affordable home ownership in peril after latest ruling

 Pitkin County District Court, Colorado Appeals Court, Colorado Supreme Court, U.S. Supreme Court, and back to Pitkin County District Court.

+Mulcahy issued a statement Wednesday night accusing the Aspen-Pitkin County Housing Authority of engaging in “corrupt practices” while targeting him because of his criticism of Lester Crown and Chicago family, which own Aspen Skiing Co.

-Seldin ruled against Mulcahy's Feb.
-18 motion asking the judge to vacate his previous order, from June 2016, that Mulcahy sell his house.
+His statement was in response to Seldin’s denial of Mulcahy’s Feb.
+18 motion asking the judge to vacate his previous order, from June 2016, that Mulcahy sell his house in a decision prompted by a lawsuit from APCHA, which monitors residency qualifications at Burlingame.

 Seldin had placed enforcement of that order, however, on hold as Mulcahy brought the case to Colorado Court of Appeals, which upheld the ruling, as well as the state and U.S. supreme courts, both of which refused to review the case.
 Following the nation’s highest court’s decision Jan.
 7 to not hear Mulcahy’s case, Seldin lifted his stay.